 “Giving gifts and writing notes is my ‘language of love’ to those I care most about.
 I love to think of a gift that is unique to what one might typically receive, but also is personal to the receiver,” muses Julie Van Daele, a PR & Marketing Consultant and Founder of WELL RECEIVED.

-“When I think of what most Mom’s get on Mother’s day it typically is flowers, brunch, or something of the sorts.
+“When I think of what most Mom’s get on Mother’s day it typically is flowers, brunch, or something of the sort.
 But what I want to do for my mom is make her feel extra special and see that she is MORE than worth the time to put a little extra thought into a unique yet useful gift.”

 “With that in mind, I think a gift of ‘not-so-typical’ stationery presents itself as a perfect option,” Van Daele says.
 “Most moms always have a need to write a little note here and there, and what a fun talking point for mom when she sends a Thank You card to her friend, the friend notices the specialty of the card, and mom gets to say, ‘Oh my son/daughter got these for me.
 Aren’t they great?’”